 For a detailed analysis of numbers, see the Statistical Tables.

-If using Internet Explorer 8 to view this site you may find that some of the county pages are very slow to load.
+If using some older versions of Internet Explorer to view this site you may find that some of the county pages are very slow to load.
 A workaround is to select Tools > Compatibility View from the Menu bar at the top of the Explorer screen.
 Firefox and Google Chrome are much faster and seem to have no problem loading the pages.
 Please email if you have a problem.

 Historical Record Collections